How to Cancel a Vivint Contract, File a Complaint, & Switch Providers

 Note: Vivint locks its customers into long-term auto-renewing contracts and charges them over $70/month for services (home automation, cameras, central station monitoring, etc.).
 For the same (if not better) services, you can go elsewhere and spend $20 - $32 month-to-month, with no contract... do the math.

 In my opinion, a better option is SuretyCAM/SuretyDIY.
-They are geared towards the 'do it yourself' crowd, offer top tier tech support (whether you are a paying customer or not) via their DIY Forums, offer low cost monitoring options without you sacrificing anything, there are no contracts, or long term obligations.
-Services are on a month to month basis, and you can cancel anytime, and they don't care where you get your equipment, whether you get it in their store or elsewhere.
+They are geared towards the 'do it yourself' crowd, and offer top tier tech support (whether you are a paying customer of theirs, or not) via their DIY Forums, they offer low cost monitoring options without requiring you to sacrifice anything.
+There are no contracts, or long term obligations.
+You can cancel anytime, and they don't care where you get your equipment, whether you get it in their DIY store or elsewhere.

-People get systems to protect, and make life easier, but it shouldn't have to cost an arm or a leg.
+People get systems to protect, and make life easier, for piece of mind.
+It shouldn't have to cost an arm or a leg. or ruin your credit in the process.

 When both Vivint and 2GIG were recently (and for a short while) owned by Blackstone, Blackstone gave to Vivint the 2GIG Go2.0 panel, which they used in the 'net zero' automated home (2GIG Go2.0 panel Is also commonly now referred to as the "Vivint Sky Panel").
 Blackstone then sold 2GIG to Nortek/Linear.
 Linear was instrumental in the original development of the 2GIG Go!Control system.
 2GIG has a new third generation Go3.0 panel out (the 2GIG GC3).